miladtsx/p2p_lan_chat/docs/src/LEARNING_SUMMARY.md

 # 🎓 P2P Networking Learning Summary

-Congratulations!
-You've built a complete peer-to-peer Chat application in Rust.
-This document summarizes what you've learned and provides guidance for further exploration.
+We've built a complete peer-to-peer Chat application in Rust.
+This document summarizes what we've learned and provides guidance for further exploration.

-## 🏆 What I've Accomplished
+## 🏆 What we've Accomplished

 ### ✅ Built a Complete P2P Application